Why calls to ‘tax the rich’ are loud, popular – and rarely successful

 The idea of clamping down on the rich often enjoys large public support.
 In practice, it rarely succeeds – even when citizens can vote directly on it.
 Why not?

 Inequality is unpopular in the European Union (EU).
 Across the 27-country bloc, 65% of people would support a tax on the wealthiest 0.001%, a 2024 EurobarometerExternal link survey found.
-Last year, however, an effort to kickstart such an idea fell flat when an EU-wide “Citizens Initiative” didn’t even make it past the signature-collection stage.
+But last year, an effort to kickstart such an idea fell flat when an EU-wide “Citizens Initiative” didn’t even make it past the signature-collection stage.
 Out of 450 million Europeans, just 370,000 signed up – far short of the one million needed.

 In Switzerland, where direct democracy is well-oiled, calls to “tax the rich” are more likely to pass this hurdle.
 In recent years, left-wing initiatives to tax capital gains (2021), scrap lump-sum tax deals (2014), or cap executive pay (2013) have all made it to a public ballot.
 The latest, a proposal for a 50% levy on big inheritances, gathered 130,000 signatures – in a country of 9 million – to force a public vote on Sunday.

-Yet public support tends to stop there.
-All the proposals mentioned above have failed; the inheritance tax idea was rejected by 78% of citizens, a decade after a similar proposal also flopped.
-And while this might not come as a political surprise, it does raise a “puzzle”, says Patrick Emmenegger, a political scientist at the University of St Gallen.
+Public support tends to stop there.
+All the proposals mentioned above failed; the inheritance tax idea was rejected by a hefty 78%, a decade after a similar proposal also flopped.
+And while this might not come as a political shock, it does raise a “puzzle”, says Patrick Emmenegger, a political scientist at the University of St Gallen.
 Surveys also show a majority of Swiss are not happy about the growing wealth gap between rich and poor – why doesn’t this translate at the ballot box?

 >> Inheritance tax and civic duty – how the Swiss voted on Sunday, November 30, 2025: